yqiuu/spectuner/README.md

-# Meteor
+# Spectuner
-Meteor is an ease-of-use tool for automated spectral line identification of interstellar molecules.
+Spectuner is an ease-of-use tool for automated spectral line identification of interstellar molecules.
 The code integrates the following techniques:

 * Spectral line model: XCLASS.